arupsarkar-sfdc/Misc/README_DataCloud_Patterns_Data_Examples.md

 ## 13. CHAIN OF RESPONSIBILITY PATTERN

+**📖 Definition:** The Chain of Responsibility Pattern passes requests along a chain of handlers.
+Each handler decides either to process the request or pass it to the next handler in the chain.

+**🎯 Problem It Solves:** When multiple objects can handle a request but you don't know which one should handle it beforehand, or when you want to decouple request senders from receivers.

+**💡 Simple Analogy:** Like a customer service escalation system - when you call with a problem, it goes first to level 1 support.
+If they can't solve it, it goes to level 2, then level 3, and finally to a manager.
+Each level decides whether they can handle it or should pass it up the chain.

+**🔧 Key Components:**
+- **Handler**: Abstract interface defining how to handle requests and set next handler
+- **Concrete Handlers**: Specific implementations that either handle requests or pass them on
+- **Client**: Initiates requests to the chain
+- **Request**: The data being passed through the chain

+**✅ When to Use:**
+- Multiple objects can handle a request, but you don't know which one beforehand
+- You want to decouple request senders from receivers
+- The set of handlers should be specified dynamically
+- You want to issue a request without specifying the receiver explicitly

+**🚀 Benefits:**
+- Reduces coupling between sender and receiver
+- Adds flexibility in assigning responsibilities
+- Easy to add or remove handlers from the chain
+- Each handler focuses on single responsibility
+- Follows Open/Closed Principle

 ### Real Implementation in Architecture
 **Location:** Data Quality Pipeline (Ataccama → Monte Carlo → Lego Data Quality)